lsst-sitcom/sitcomtn-128/index.rst

 .. _unrecdensity:
 .. figure:: ./_static/unrec_blend_density.png

-        Fraction of unrecognized blend as a function of ComCam object density (blue) and HST object density (orange).
+        Fraction of unrecognized blend as a function of LSSTComCam object density (blue) and HST object density (orange).

-As expected, the fraction of unrecognized blends monotonically increases with HST density; however, rather unexpectedly, we see that the blending rate decreases with the ground based ComCam density.
+As expected, the fraction of unrecognized blends monotonically increases with HST density; however, rather unexpectedly, we see that the blending rate decreases with the ground based LSSTComCam density.
-We conclude that the ComCam measured object density is not a good predictor of the incidence of blends.
+We conclude that the LSSTComCam measured object density is not a good predictor of the incidence of blends.

 ..